orbitalquark/textadept/docs/api.md

 Stops the currently running process, if any.

 <a id="textadept.run.test"></a>
-#### `textadept.run.test`(*root\_directory*)
+#### `textadept.run.test`(*dir*)

-Prompts the user with the command entry to run tests for the project whose root path is *root_directory* or the current project using the shell command from the `test_commands` table.
+Prompts the user with the command entry to run tests for the project whose root path is *dir* or the current project using the shell command from the `test_commands` table.
 The current project is determined by either the buffer's filename or the current working directory.
 Emits `TEST_OUTPUT` events.

 Parameters:

-* *`root_directory`*: The path to the project to run tests for.
+* *`dir`*: The path to the project to run tests for.
 The default value is the current project.

 See also: